 Perspective can be a tricky thing these days.
 The feedback loop of the incongruent is too rapid.
 We don’t have time to sit and think anymore.
 A war becomes a major motion picture in 6 months, an Executive Order becomes an SNL skit in less than a week, and the Meme God’s are speaking all the time.
 Are we really to blame if we just laugh it off?
 The majority always moves with the propaganda of their time (see History).

-The closer I looked the more I noticed each individual brick, each mortar joint, every plank and panel, and the nails that held it all together.
+I noticed each individual brick, each mortar joint, every plank and panel, and the nails that held it all together.
 All were put there by the coherent motion of someone like me.
 I could put it all back if I really wanted to.
-If I had the time.
+And there it was, hope in tropical ruins.